MultiMC/Website/README.md

 # MultiMC website

+Development happens on the "develop" branch, "master" is considered appropriate for a live website.

 Uses Grunt to compile UIkit/the website assets, and DocPad with Jade to generate the content.

 You need Node.js, NPM and DocPad to compile and preview the website.
 Run "npm install" in the top-level, uikit and docpad folders before running grunt, it will install the other dependencies for you.